PowerShell/PowerShell/docs/learning-powerShell/powershell-beginners-guide.md

 ```
 How to Create and Run PowerShell scripts
 ----
-- You can use ISE, VS Code or your favorite editor to create a PowerShell script and save the script with a .ps1 file extension (for example, helloworld.ps1)
+- You can use ISE, Visual Studio Code or your favorite editor to create a PowerShell script and save the script with a .ps1 file extension (for example, helloworld.ps1)
 - To run the script, cd to your current folder and type ./yourscript.ps1 (for example, ./helloworld.ps1).

 Note: If you are using Windows, make sure you set the PowerShell's execution policy to "RemoteSigned" in this case.